numaproj/numaflow/docs/quick-start.md

 2022/09/07 22:30:19 (odd-sink) 103
 ```

-View the UI for the advanced pipleline at https://localhost:8443/
+View the UI for the advanced pipeline at https://localhost:8443/
 ![Numaflow UI](assets/numaflow-ui-advanced-pipeline.png)

 The source code of the `even-odd` [User Defined Function](./user-defined-functions.md) can be found [here](https://github.com/numaproj/numaflow-go/tree/main/pkg/function/examples/evenodd).
 You also can replace the [Log](./sinks/log.md) Sink with some other sinks like [Kafka](./sinks/kafka.md) to forward the data to Kafka topics.